For Patients & Families

 Patient Services staff selects a different restaurant each week around Jacksonville to enjoy as a group.
 A weekly bulletin and sign-up sheet is posted in the lobby.
 Everyone provides their own transportation and pays their own expenses.

-Every Thursday night enjoy some of the local cuisine with other patients.
-We travel to small family owned restaurants as well as a fancy 27th floor dining experience in a private club.
-Many patients ride together or drive separately – just talk to patient services when you come to UF Proton Therapy Institute for details.
+Every Thursday night, enjoy some of the local cuisine with other patients.
+Many patients ride together and some drive separately – talk to patient services when you come to UF Health Proton Therapy Institute for details.

 First Coast YMCA